thahsree/weatherApp/readMe.md

 ```

 3. Set up environment variables:
-   -Create a .env file in the backend directory.
+   - Create a .env file in the backend directory.
-   -Add the following environment variables
+   - Add the following environment variables

 ```bash
 PORT = 8080